 Getting Into Nelson

-Once you experienced the best of Marlborough, take the State Highway 6 towards Nelson.
+Once you have experienced the best of Marlborough, take State Highway 6 towards Nelson.
 I’m not gonna lie, the roads are windy and narrow but it’s the shortest way.
 If you are a seafood fan, you should stop in Havelock for some of their famous green lip mussels at The Musselpot.

 Best Wineries in Nelson Tasman